RadioFree/GetInvolved/README.md

 Getting information from a source to an audience takes many forms.
 We invite anyone to use our content (radiofree.org) to help spread the word about news in their community.

-## Radio Free Print
+## Print
 We created a plugin for WordPress that once installed, allows you to print any post in the Radio Free style.
-The plugin adds a print button to the bottom of each post, which creates a print friendly version of the page including in-line annotations for links so that sources are kept transparent.
+The plugin adds a print button to the bottom of each post, which creates a print friendly version of the page including in-line annotations for links so that sources are kept transparent.  github.com/radiofree/print

 # Editors